-The Employment Insurance Coverage Survey (EICS) is administered to a sub-sample of individuals in the Labour Force Survey, and therefore its sample design is closely tied to that of the LFS.
+The Employment Insurance Coverage Survey (EICS) is administered to a sub-sample of individuals in the Labour Force Survey (LFS), and therefore its sample design is closely tied to that of the LFS.
 The EICS uses the rotation groups that completed their six months in the LFS in March, June, October or December.
-Mothers from four additional rotation groups are also selected to obtain an adequate sample size.
+Parents from four additional rotation groups are also selected to obtain an adequate sample size.

 The LFS sample is further stratified using the EICS types which are:

 1) persons who were unemployed during the reference week;

 2) persons employed part-time during the reference week;

 3) persons not in the labour force during the reference week but with some employment during the two years prior to the reference week and all parents not working (including on parental leave) and not looking for work;

 4) persons employed full-time during the reference week and who started their current job during the previous two months and